tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

 replace "your sketchbook location here" in this line in the script -- `SKETCHBOOK_DIRECTORY = "your sketchbook location here"` -- with your sketchbook location.

+#### Configure the sketch display order, if you like
+By default the script displays sketches in random order (good both for variety in general, and also for if you have a bunch of sketches with similar names that are variations of each other), but if you like you can set the `DISPLAY_ORDER` variable to `SORT_ALPHABETICAL_ORDER` or `SORT_DIRECTORY_ORDER` instead.

 #### Try running the Processing sketch slideshow script at the command line
 Open up a terminal window, navigate to your Processing directory, and enter
 ```